21 Computer Science (CS) CV Examples For 2025

 How do you describe CS projects on a CV?

 Summarise your computer science projects in 4–5 bullet points, each highlighting a unique aspect and your contribution.
-Refer to specific tools you’ve listed in your skills section and how you utilised them to achieve measurable outcomes.
+Refer to specific tools you’ve included in your skills section and how you utilised them for measurable outcomes.